We are still looking for our Maintenance person, our French speaking PA and a cook.

 Delivering client expectation is also the basis for any complaint.
 We accurately advertise our properties and our photographs are not taken with wide angle lenses or with props that don’t exist in the property.
 We also ensure our properties are clean and ready for client arrivals.
 We deliver what we advertise and because of this, our clients are happy.

-Operations Assistant - out and about - hugely client facing, customer service paramount, right hand man to Ops Manager, lover of being out and about and not stuck at a desk.
+Hugely client facing, customer service paramount, right hand man to Head of Ops, lover of being out and about and not stuck at a desk.

-Cleaner & Breakfast Hosts - can clean, will clean, happy to clean for 23 weeks, not 4 or 5 and realise it is hard work amongst the fun or skiiing and doing a season.
+Can clean, will clean, happy to clean for 23 weeks, not 4 or 5 and realise it is hard work amongst the fun or skiing and doing a season.
+Breakfast service is also part of it with you making & serving breakfasts to clients along with making the odd cake for afternoon tea.
+Must, must, must have cleaning experience and clean to a high standard.

-Resort Maintenance/Handymen - fix things, clear snow, move bags, pick up provisions, boy Friday, key members of the team.
+Resort Maintenance - fix things, clear snow, move bags, pick up provisions, runners, support to everyone, odd jobs makes you key members of the team.

 A dream job for someone who has cleaned, can clean, has managed cleaning staff before and who has 'the eye' for checking cleaning and training those to do it properly.
 A cushion out of place, a kitchen cupboard untidy, a hair in a sink will not do in this job!